A User’s Guide to the 2016 Scorecard (Released March 2017)

 Resources to Engage Others

 On behalf of the Commit!
-Partnership, presenting partners and featured speakers, thanks to all who came out to attend the release of Dallas County’s 4th Annual Community Achievement Scorecard.
-Whether you made it out to the Belo Mansion or not, you can relive the event by downloading the presentation, checking out the event videos or by viewing the photo gallery.
+Partnership, presenting partners and featured speakers, thanks to all who came out to attend the release of Dallas County’s 5th Annual Community Achievement Scorecard on March 2, 2017.
+Whether you made it out to Dallas City Performance Hall or not, you can relive the event by checking out the event video or by viewing the photo gallery.
 Along with the Scorecard itself, we invite you to use these resources to engage others.